 - Third Party Products.
 As a convenience to Client, PATIENT DATA PROTECTION, LLC may from time to time arrange for Client’s purchase or license of third party software, services, and other products not included as part of the Service, and/or may provide support to Client in relation to those products.
 PATIENT DATA PROTECTION, LLC MAKES NO REPRESENTATIONS OR WARRANTY WHATSOEVER REGARDING SUCH THIRD PARTY PRODUCTS AND RELATED SUPPORT SERVICES AND THEY ARE PROVIDED “AS IS.”
 Client’s use of third party software, services, and other products is governed by the terms of any license or other agreement between Client and the third party.

 - Notices.
-Notices to PATIENT DATA PROTECTION, LLC under the Agreement shall be given in writing via first class mail or established and well-known express courier to Legal Counsel, PATIENT DATA PROTECTION, LLC HOSTING , at PATIENT DATA PROTECTION, LLC’s principal office address posted on www.PatientDataProtection.com, currently:
+Notices to PATIENT DATA PROTECTION, LLC under the Agreement shall be provided via email to firstname.lastname@example.org, or in writing via first class mail, or established and well-known express courier to Legal Counsel, PATIENT DATA PROTECTION, LLC HOSTING , at PATIENT DATA PROTECTION, LLC’s principal office address posted on www.PatientDataProtection.com, currently:

 Crystal River, Florida 34429

 Notices to Client shall be given via electronic mail to the individual designated as the Contact on the 12 Month Service Agreement or by means reasonable under the circumstances, including an e-mail to a known contact.
 Notices are deemed received on the day delivered, or if that day is not a Business Day, on the first Business Day following the day delivered.